DataBassGit/AgentForge/docs/Agents/AgentPrompts.md

 ## Introduction

-Prompts are at the heart of the **AgentForge** framework.
+Prompt templates are at the heart of the **AgentForge** framework.
 They define how agents interact with users and Large Language Models (LLMs).
-Written in **YAML** format, prompts allow you to craft dynamic, context-aware conversations and behaviors for your agents.
+Written in **YAML** format, prompt templates allow you to craft dynamic, context-aware conversations and behaviors for your agents.

 ---